skellis46/slipbox/improvisation and the threshold of the self.md

 Where was I before the alarm sounded?
 Who was I before the alarm sounded?
 Was  _I_ before the alarm sounded?

 This writing is a description and an analysis of what I understand to be a vital and tangible-yet-delicate part of being in a practice that affords the shock and confusion of being _woken up_ from that same practice.
 I am writing here of the threshold between knowing _one_ is doing the thing and ceasing to be aware that there is a _one_.
 This interstice and the experience of being on the other side has many names from many traditions, and they are overlapping concepts.
 In dance improvisation it is described as the difference between "moving and being moved" [@adler-2002-offering p.30] while in cognitive science it is called transient hypofrontality [@dietrich-2003-functional].
 In Taoism _wúwéi_ [@slingerland-2003-effortless] or _action without actor_, in Zen _mushin_ [@soho-2012-unfettered] or _no-mind_, and in sport it bears similarities to [[flow]] [@csikszentmihalyi-2009-flow] or being in -- or going through -- _the zone_ [@ashe-1975-arthur].[^zone] There is trance, shamanism and ecstasis [@eliade-2004-shamanism; @lewis-2002-ecstatic], the Sufi wajd [@schimmel-1981-mystical], speaking in tongues (glossolalia) [@samarin-1972-tongues], furor poeticus (poetic frenzy) [@dodds-2020-greeks], the Flamenco concept of duende [@garcialorca-2023-finding], and Vodou possession or _being ridden_ [@metraux-1972-voodoo].
 In Russian, the word is simply xx, which means
+In the Dzogchen tradition it is

 could add 'emptiness'??

+Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

 [^zone]: Story of Arthur Ashe and the twilight zone.